ziqni-tech/jenkins-rabbit-integration-plugin/README.md

 * Exchange Name: The name of the exchange to which the build result will be published.
 * Routing Key: Specify a routing key that determines which queue the message should be delivered to.
-* Template: This field allows you to specify a custom message template to be used when publishing build information to RabbitMQ.
+* Template (Optional): This field allows you to specify a custom message template to be used when publishing build information to RabbitMQ.
 If left empty, the default template below will be used

 ***Published JSON Format: Below is an example of the JSON format that gets published:***